African Cichlids, known for their colorful scales, warm and peaceful aura are popular among aquarium enthusiasts.

 Why Are They Popular?

-While the light shines bright on the fish’s scales, you couldn’t help but wonder if the place that the African Cichlid is from is as beautiful as the fish itself.
+While the light shines bright on the fish’s scales, you can’t help but wonder if the place that the African Cichlid is from is as beautiful as the fish itself.

 Take a good look inside of the fish store to get the right one for yourself.
-You want your African Cichlids to lighten up the mood in your establishment and provide a peaceful vibe.
+They are the best to lighten up the mood in your establishment and provide a peaceful vibe.

 How Much Do African Cichlids Cost?

-The African Cichlids are priced in an easy manner.
+The African Cichlids are priced in an effortless manner.
 The more patterns it has and the more beautiful the fish is, the more it is priced.

 The price is also dependent on the size of the fish.
 The larger the fish, the more satisfaction it will provide its owner because of the larger scales, hence being more expensive.

-How Long do African Cichlids Live for?
+How Long do African Cichlids Live?

 The species have varying ages.
 Some die in as little as 3 to 4 years while others last longer for up to 8 to 10 years, provided that you have taken care of the essentials (cleaning, filtering water, ensuring proper diet, other fish for company, and enough room for all the fish to coexist).

-The African Cichlids and other fish are living creatures and they deserve as much respect and the right to live as they would have in their natural habitat.
+The African Cichlids and other fish are living creatures, and they deserve as much respect and the right to live as they would have in their natural habitat.

 Their Typical Behavior

-Maybe because when you imagine fish in an aquarium, it sounds very boring and you don’t expect some of them to actually jump out of the aquarium once or twice.
+Maybe because when you imagine fish in an aquarium, it sounds very dull, and you don’t expect some of them to jump out of the aquarium once or twice.

 This is due to their active nature and their energy when they are quite content.
-The African Cichlids also have another characteristic which is that they are always hungry.
+The African Cichlids also have another characteristic, which is that they are always hungry.